top of page

-Everyone who loves live rock music, from classic rock to pop-punk, embraces the legacy of Rock and Roll Hall of Famers Cheap Trick.
+Playing the music of Rock and Roll Hall of Famers Cheap Trick

 Allow Those Men To Introduce Himselves!

-Hailing from Cleveland and formed in 2018, Dan Loy (bass), Chris Noble, (drums), Pete Ortenzi (guitar) and Blair Cameron (vocals) bring the sensational music of Rock-n-Roll Hall of Famers Cheap Trick to today’s audiences.
-Iconic songs like "I Want You to Want Me," "Surrender," "Dream Police," and "Ain’t That a Shame" are synonymous with rock concerts and festival stages and Those Men Inside My Brain play them with the energy, wit, and edge of a young Cheap Trick emerging onto the late 70s rock scene.
+Hailing from Cleveland and formed in 2018, Dan Loy (bass/vocals), Chris Noble, (drums), Pete Ortenzi (guitar/vocals) and Blair Cameron (lead vocals) bring the sensational music of Rock and Roll Hall of Famers Cheap Trick to today’s audiences.
+Iconic songs like "I Want You to Want Me," "Surrender," "Dream Police," and "Ain’t That a Shame" are synonymous with rock concerts and festival stages everywhere and Those Men Inside My Brain play them with the energy and edge of a young Cheap Trick emerging onto the late 70s rock scene.

-Perhaps you were a Cheap Trick fan from the very beginning, lucky enough to find them before the Budokan album.
-Maybe you found them because you love the bands that inspired them (Beatles, Yardbirds, Slade, the Move, etc.).
-Or you may have discovered them through the multitude of rock bands they’ve played with (from AC/DC to ZZTop and everyone between), or because of countless bands they have influenced, such as Poison, Weezer, Foo Fighters, Okay GO!, just to name a few.
-Maybe you are just hearing for the first time about “the magnetism of Robin Zander, the charisma of Rick Nielsen, and the tunes, don’t forget the tunes, da-na-na-na-na-na-na."
-Whatever brought you to this site, Those Men Inside My Brain asks the same question Cheap Trick asks in the first line of the first song at every show they play:
+Perhaps you were a Cheap Trick fan from the very beginning, lucky enough (and old enough!) to discover them before the At Budokan album came out.
+Maybe you found them because you love the bands that inspired them (Beatles, Yardbirds, the Who, Slade, the Move, etc.).
+Maybe you discovered them through the multitude of rock bands they’ve played with (literally everyone from AC/DC to ZZTop), or because of the countless bands they have influenced, such as Poison, Weezer, and Foo Fighters just to name a few...

 "Are you ready to rock?
 Are you ready or not?"